ryangladden/startup/README.md

   * Adding comments or changes to a document
 * **DB:** Stores account information, documents and metadata
 * **WebSockets:** Provides real-time chat information (other user is typing) and instantly displays messages and other notifications.

+## HTML Deliverable

+The structure of the webpages builting using HTML.

+ [x] **HTML pages:** A login page, an account creation page, a document viewer page, a document list page, and a share page.

+ [x] **Links:** - All pages are linked in the navigation seciton.
+    * All documents link to the document viewer
+    * Authors link to the document list.
+Eventually they will link to a list of documents written by that author
+    * All footers contain a link to the GitHub page

+ [x] **Text:** Includes list items in navigation and document metadata.
+Paragraph text on about page.

+ [x] **Input/Interaction:** Lots of buttons!
+Lots of forms!
+Form for account creation, form for login.
+Submit buttons, back buttons, buttons, buttons!

+ [x] **Images:** Document list includes document images.
+Footer contains GitHub SVG.
+Favicon on all pages.
+Document viewer includes document image.

+ [x] **DB/Login:** Input box and submit button for login.
+Document list is a dynamic list pulled from the database.
+Search results also pulled from database.
+Document viewer will pull document metadata from DB.

+ [x] **WebSocket:** Search function will pull DB search results live on page.
+Sharing page will include live activity in messages section.